Cristal32/MDE_labs/IDM/README.md

 ### Starting off with SQL.ecore

+The `.ecore` file serves as the `core metamodel` that defines the structure, semantics and constraints of our models.

-1. Create the Ecore file:
+1. Create the Ecore file: <br>
 Right click model > New > Other > Ecore model > File name: 'SQL.ecore'
-2. When clicking on the file 'SQL.ecore', you can see an arborescence starting with an empty package.
+2. In 'SQL.ecore', you can see an arborescence starting with an empty package.
 Click on that empty package and fill out its name (SQL), Prefix (SQL) and URI (ex. https://...)
+The URI will be useful later on when we want to reference our specific .ecore file
 3. Start creating EClasses, EAttributes, EReferences, ... in the arborescence to correspond to your designed model
     - ex.
 Right-click the package 'SQL' > New child > EClass